Sallo97/pyccante/README.md

 $ cd pyccante
 ```
 ### Set the build directory
-Inside the pyccante directory, with CMake create the `build` folder, and inside it gen-
-erates the necessary build files based on your system configuration.
-To do so, run the
+Inside the pyccante directory, with CMake create the `build` folder, and inside it generates the necessary build files based on your system configuration.
+To do so, run the following command:
-following command:
 ```
 $ cmake -S . -B build
 ```
 ### Build the project
-CMake offers the possibility to build the project in parallel with the `--parallel` parame-
+CMake offers the possibility to build the project in parallel with the `--parallel` parameter,
-ter, making the compilation time shorter.
+making the compilation time shorter.
 The following command shows how to build the
 project using four CPU cores:
 ```
 $ cmake --build build --parallel 4
 ```
 ### Compiled library
 If the compilation succeeds, the generated binary library can be found inside the `src`
 directory in the `build` folder.
-The name of the file is `pyccante.cPython-310-`, fol-
+The name of the file is `pyccante.cPython-310-`, followed
-lowed by a specification of the system where it was built and terminating with the `.so`
+by a specification of the system where it was built and terminating with the `.so`
-extension (e.g., compiling on Ubuntu generates the file pyccante.cPython-310-x86 64-
+extension (e.g., compiling on Ubuntu generates the file pyccante.cPython-310-x86-64-linux-gnu).
-linux-gnu).
 Note that the name of the file must not be changed, Python uses it to infer
 information about the library, and with a different name it will not import it.